aalokaswal/WebPostApp/README.md

 =========================================

 The Webposts Application  written using the .NET 4.5, WPF technology and C# language.

 Also used below assemblies for the development of application.
-Newtonsoft.Json for accessing webservice Microsoft.Expression.Interactions for envoking command from xaml System.Windows.Interactivity for envoking command from xaml by
+Newtonsoft.Json for accessing webservice Microsoft.Expression.Interactions for envoking command from xaml System.Windows.Interactivity for envoking command from xaml b

 WebPosts application shows all post with post id and post title of rest based webserbice.